bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 Error Opening Serial Port
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you encounter the message "Error opening serial port", no connection between the NUC and the CORE board could be established.
 Therefore your first instinct should be checking whether the cable is plugged in correctly.
-If this does not solve the problem, you can check whether the board can be found by using `lsusb` (look at the "leaf" entry).
+If this does not solve the problem, you can check whether the board can be found by using `lsusb` (look for the "leaf" entry).
 You can further investigate this by using `ls /dev/`.
 You should find the devices "/dev/ttyUSB0" through "/dev/ttyUSB3", one for each of the four busses.
 If the names are different, you may have to alter the wolfgang.yaml file or unplug the CORE board and plug it back in, in order to make it use the known names.

 Motor problems
 ~~~~~~~~~~~~~~